py-lama/getllm/README.md

 # pyllm

-pyllm is a CLI tool for managing LLM models with Ollama integration.
+pyllm is a Python package for managing LLM models with Ollama integration.
 It allows you to install, list, set the default model, and update the model list.
-Both standard CLI and interactive shell modes are available.
 PyLLM is part of the PyLama ecosystem and integrates with LogLama as the primary service for centralized logging and environment management.

+## Ollama Integration

+PyLLM provides comprehensive integration with Ollama for managing and using LLM models:

+- **Model Management**: Install, list, and select models
+- **Automatic Model Installation**: Automatically install models when they are not found
+- **Fallback Mechanisms**: Use fallback models when the requested model is not available
+- **Environment Configuration**: Configure Ollama through environment variables
+- **Special Model Handling**: Special installation process for SpeakLeash Bielik models

 ## LogLama Integration